The Human Condition (Arendt book): III – Labor

 Arendt claims that her distinction between labor and work has been disregarded by philosophers throughout history even though it has been preserved in many European languages.
-Labor is human activity directed at meeting biological (and perhaps other) necessities for self-preservation and the reproduction of the species.
-Because these needs cannot be satisfied once and for all, labor never really reaches an end.
-Its fruits do not last long; they are quickly consumed, and more must always be produced.
+To her labor is human activity directed at meeting biological (and perhaps other) necessities for self-preservation and the reproduction of the species.
+These needs cannot be satisfied once and for all.
+Thus labor never really reaches an end.
+Its fruits do not persist; they are quickly consumed, and more must always be produced.

 Labor is thus a cyclical, repeated process that carries with it a sense of futility.

 In the ancient world, Arendt asserts, labor was contemptible not because it was what slaves did; rather, slaves were contemptible because they performed labor, a futile but necessary activity.
 In the modern world, not just slaves, but everyone has come to be defined by their labor: We are job-holders, and we must perform our jobs to meet our needs.

 Marx registers this modern idea in his assertion that man is animal laborans, a species that sets itself apart from the animals not by its thinking, but by its labor.
 But Marx then contradicts himself in foreseeing a day when production allows the proletariat to throw off the shackles of their oppressors and be free from labor entirely.
-By Marx's own lights, this would mean they cease to be human.
-Arendt worries that if automation were to allow us to free ourselves from labor, freedom would be meaningless to us without the contrast with futile necessity that labor provides.
+By Marx's own lights, this would mean workers cease to be human.

+Arendt worries that if automation were to allow us to free ourselves from labor, freedom would become meaningless to us since lacking the contrast with futile necessity that labor provides.
 Because we define ourselves as job-holders and have relegated everything outside of labor to the category of play and mere hobbies, our lives would become trivial to us without labor.

-Meanwhile, advances in production and the transformation of work into labor means that many things that were once to be lasting works are now mere disposable objects of consumption.
+Meanwhile, advances in production and the transformation of work into labor means that many things that were once felt to be lasting works are now mere disposable objects of consumption.
 "The solution…consists in treating all use objects as though they were consumer goods, so that a chair or a table is now consumed as rapidly as a dress and a dress used up almost as quickly as food."